martijnbolt/tau/Content.md

 # Technical and societal aspects
 ## Decentralised computations and data storage
+* Internet of languages.
+* Discussion platform featuring machine-comprehensible languages.
+* Further those languages are decidable, so in particular detection of agreement and disagreement, is solvable.
+* Converting a discussion about a program into actual program code.
+* Risk-free interest without inflation, by featuring a non-leveraged derivative market, and then implementing zero-delta portfolios.
-* Decentralize information storage and use while keeping it secure yet widely accessible
+~~* Decentralize information storage and use while keeping it secure yet widely accessible~~
 * the ability to fairly rent (and rent-out) computational resources, under acceptable risk in the user's terms (as a function of cost)
-## decentralised searche engine
+~~## decentralised searche engine~~
 * featuring a decentralised search engine that, to some probabilistic extent, ensures that the index contains the correct knowledge (isn't modified, replaced, or omitted).
 * using a pricing [formula](http://zennet.sc/zennetpricing.pdf) to eliminates the risk of mispricing, a risk that can be significantly exploited
 * probabilistically verify unverifiable computations by calculating the same thing more than once (by randomly choosing more providers), so increasing the cost linearly, decreases the risk exponentially (e.g. x10 more cost yields ^10 less risk)
 ## TML
 **social**
 * there can not be a single universal language as no one language is optimal or adequate for all needs.
-* nobody knows how machines can use human languages, therefore tau can't use natural languages but machine comprehensible languages
+* nobody knows how machines can use human languages, therefore tau can't use natural languages but machine comprehensible languages, until someone in the future will develop such an ability, if any.
+* languages can be evolved and become more and more human-convenient over time, since Tau leaves the languages end open to development and change.
+It is not only a self-defining program to evolve according to its users, but even the languages it supports are self-defining and self-evolving by its users.
 * there are many formalisms of natural language that are close to natural language and comfortable for humans to work with (what we refer to "simple enough English that machines can understand")

 **technical**
-* TML is intended to be a compiler-compiler
+* TML is intended to be a compiler-compiler, to allow translation from one language to another. to define a new language would mean to define how it translates from an existing language. by that the choice of language of expression (among the languages to be available over time in the internet of languages), becomes irrelevant.
 * machines need to understand the meaning of what we say, but computers expect operational information, while humans use declarative language.
 In Tau people focus on the "know-what" and machines figure out the "know-how".
 Tau uses formal logic as it is natural to humans and something machines can work with (cf. "Knowledge Representation and Classical Logic" by Lifschitz et al)
 * a meta-language that can define new languages and is able to redefine itself and change, a self-amending language
 * users define new languages by specifying logical formulas to describe what it means for two documents in different languages to have the same meaning.
 To define a new language, one needs to define how it translates into an existing language while preserving semantics.